Quick Introduction

 This document is a brief overview of the Arcology Network, consolidating information that is otherwise scattered across multiple sources into a single, concise summary to highlight some key features.
 For a deeper dive into Arcology, please refer to our detailed documentation here.

-In contrast, parallelization execution leverages modern multicore computer architecture to run multiple tasks in parallel.
+Parallelization execution is a technology that leverages modern multicore computer architecture to run multiple tasks in at once.
+Workload is cut into independent tasks and allocated to individual core for more efficient processing.
 It is an effective scaling solution in computing.
 All supercomputers rely on parallel execution to scale, and blockchain scaling should be no different.

 Challenges